Isle of Wight Academy: Academics

+Isle of Wight Academy offers six dual-enrollment courses through a partnership with Paul D. Camp Community College and Richard Bland College, and two Advanced Placement (AP) courses.

 Extracurricular Activities

 Isle of Wight Academy has a number of extracurricular activities for Upper and Lower School students.
 For the Upper School, clubs — such as the Student Council Organization (SCO), Key Club, Drama Club, and Science Club — have the largest degree of participation.
 The Upper School also has a number of academic competition teams, such as the Scholastic Bowl, Battle of the Brains, Science Bowl, Blue Crab Bowl, and Envirothon teams.
 The Upper School has chapters in four national honor societies, the National Honor Society, National Junior Honor Society, French National Honor Society, and Spanish National Honor Society.
 The Lower School has the Junior Student Cooperative Organization (JSCO) and the Middle School Science Club to offer academic enrichment outside of the classroom.

 IWA offers half-credit courses in fine arts, such as Upper School Band, Chorus, and Audio Visual Technology.
 The Upper School participates in the Association of Virginia Academies (AVA) Forensics and Fine Arts competitions, where many students place high in their respective categories.